micosmogames/toolbox/aframe/md/startup.md

 Aframe system that manages the dispatching of queued tasks that cannot be performed until the application and aframe elements have been loaded.
 Two queues are supported.
 The *onLoaded* queue is dispatched immediately after the system *loaded* event is received, The second *afterLoaded* queue is dispatched after all the *onLoaded* processing is complete.
 If 2 or more scenes are loading concurrently then the *onLoaded* and *afterLoaded* queues will only be processed once all scenes have been loaded.

-The *startup* system has no API and purely listens for the *loaded* event.
-Queueing of tasks is via module exports.
-A single *startup* component must be included in the scene to nominate the initial state of the game or application.
-See [states](states.md) for more detail.
+The interface is provided as both exports from the *startup* module or via a system call of the form ```this.el.sceneEl.systems.startup...```

 ## API